ReDI-School/js-berlin-2019-fall/slides/lesson8.md

 * **BONUS**: Output all the wrong guesses as well
 * **BONUS**: After the user wins a game, choose a new secret number and let the user play again
-* **BONUS**: Show the average amount of guesses that the user needed to find the secret number

 ---